linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/18 Futures Options Black.md

 # Example 18.6

 Consider a European put futures option on a commodity.
-The time to the option's maturity is 4 months, the current futures price is  $20, the exercise price is$ 20, the risk-free interest rate is 9\% per annum, and the volatility of the futures price is 25\% per annum.
+The time to the option's maturity is 4 months, the current futures price is  \$20, the exercise price is\$ 20, the risk-free interest rate is 9\% per annum, and the volatility of the futures price is 25\% per annum.
 In this case,  $F_0 = 20, K = 20, r = 0.09, T = 4/12, \sigma = 0.25$ , and  $\ln(F_0 / K) = 0$ , so that

 $$ d _ {1} = \frac {\sigma \sqrt {T}}{2} = 0.
 0 7 2 1 6
 $$